Movies in the Museum

 This quarterly program will present important art filmography by Seventh Art Productions.
 Join us as we explore the history, importance, and depth of some of the world’s most well-known artists.

-Directed by David Bickerstaff — Running time 90 minutes
+Directed by Ali Ray — Running time: 90 minutes

-Seating is limited and these screenings often sell-out, so please we suggest reserving your seats well in advance.
+Seating is limited and these screenings often sell-out, we suggest reserving your seats well in advance.

 $14 for Museum Members